-Compensation in a sexual abuse lawsuit can be awarded for things such as: medical bills (including mental health counseling), lost wages or income, and pain & suffering (including mental anguish resulting from the abuse).
+Compensation in a sexual abuse lawsuit can be awarded for things such as medical bills (including mental health counseling), lost wages or income, and pain & suffering (including mental anguish resulting from the abuse).
 The most successful sexual abuse lawsuits are those in which a corporation or institution can be held liable.
 When the abuse occurs at a school, church, hospital, etc., that entity can potentially be liable for civil damages.
 This is particularly true if the abuser was an employee of the school, church, hospital, or facility.

-Recent Sexual Abuse Settlements, Lawsuits and News
+Recent Sexual Abuse Settlements, Lawsuits, and News

 Below are recent verdicts, settlements, new lawsuits, and other news stories relating to sexual abuse and sexual assault lawsuits in civil courts.

-- Royal Rangers Settle Child Sex Abuse Lawsuit (March 2022): The Assemblies of God Church recently settled a sexual assault lawsuit filed in Oregon by a group of men who alleged that they were sexual abused as children while participating as “scouts” in the Royal Rangers Christian youth program.
+- Royal Rangers Settle Child Sex Abuse Lawsuit (March 2022): The Assemblies of God Church recently settled a sexual assault lawsuit filed in Oregon by a group of men who alleged that they were sexually abused as children while participating as “scouts” in the Royal Rangers Christian youth program.
 The amount of the settlement was not disclosed.
 The Royal Rangers is a Christian youth program like the boy scouts.
 The recently settled lawsuit is one of several sex abuse claims made against the Rangers recently.
 The Royal Ranger troop leaders accused of the assault were previously convicted criminally.

 - $73 million Settlement Approved in UCLA Gynecologist Abuse Case (July 2021): A judge in California formally approves a $73 million class settlement in the class-action sexual abuse case against former UCLA gynecologist Dr. James Heap.
-The lawsuit alleged that from 1983 to 2018, Dr. Heap groped countelss patients and simulated sexual intercourse with an ultrasound probe during examinations at the UCLA Medical Center.
+The lawsuit alleged that from 1983 to 2018, Dr. Heap groped countless patients and simulated sexual intercourse with an ultrasound probe during examinations at the UCLA Medical Center.

-- USA Figure Skating Settles Sex Abuse Case for $1.45 Million (January 2021): USA Figure Skating agreed to a settle a lawsuit by a former skater who claims that his coach, Richard Callaghan, sexually assaulted him as a teenager.
+- USA Figure Skating Settles Sex Abuse Case for $1.45 Million (January 2021): USA Figure Skating agreed to settle a lawsuit by a former skater who claims that his coach, Richard Callaghan, sexually assaulted him as a teenager.
 The lawsuit claimed that USA Figure Skating was liable for negligently failing to supervise the coach and prevent the abuse from happening.

-- $46.7 Million Settlement in Ohio State Sex Abuse Lawsuit (October 2020): Ohio State University paid $46,700,000 to settle civil lawsuits brought by 185 former students who claimed that they were sexually abused by a former football team doctor, Richard Strauss (deceased).
+- $46.7 Million Settlement in Ohio State Sex Abuse Lawsuit (October 2020): Ohio State University paid $46,700,000 to settle civil lawsuits brought by 185 former students who claimed they were sexually abused by a former football team doctor, Richard Strauss (deceased).
 The plaintiffs, who claimed Dr. Strauss groped them during physical exams, received an average payout of around $252,000.